Practice Nurse Incentive Programme (PNIP)

 - through Health Professionals Online Services using a Medicare Public Key Infrastructure (PKI) Individual Certificate, or

-- by completing the PNIP application and faxing it to us with the required supporting documentation
+- by completing the PNIP application form (4515) and faxing it to us with the required supporting documentation

 Incomplete application forms may delay the application process.

 You need to register for HPOS to access PNIP services online.
 To register for HPOS, you must have a PKI Individual Certificate linked to your practice.
-If you haven’t got a PKI Individual Certificate, you can apply for one and register for HPOS by filling in the registration form.
+If you haven't got a PKI Individual Certificate, you can apply for one and register for HPOS by filling in the Application for a Public Key Infrastructure Individual Certificate form (HW002).

 If you already have a PKI Individual Certificate, make sure you tell us what your 10 digit Registered Authority (RA) number is.
 Practice owners or authorised practice contacts must send the RA number by mail initially.
 When we get your RA number, you can add other practitioners RA numbers to your practice's profile through HPOS.
 You can send the RA number to us for the first time on your practice's letterhead.